physine/Table-Converter/README.md

     from within the \tabconv folder

-The output file will appear in the \assignments\assignment-01-15458382\tabconv folder.
+The output file will appear in the \tabconv folder.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------